MiaG123/Amelias-blog/index.md

     mario.startResting();
   });

+// Function to start the game
+function startGame() {
+  // Add logic to initialize and start your game alert("Game started!");
+}

+// Create a button element
+var startButton = document.createElement("button");
+startButton.textContent = "Start Game";
+startButton.id = "start-button";

+// Event listener for the start button startButton.addEventListener("click", startGame);

+// Append the button to the body of the document document.body.appendChild(startButton);

 </script>

 Investing in Your Technical Future

 Explore the Computer Science Pathway at Del Norte High School.
 All Del Norte CompSci classes are designed to provide a real-world development experience.
 Grading is focused on time invested, analytics, participation with peers, and engagement in learning.